In the new version 3.1 (October 5, 2021) of the WindHub yachting app for iOS, you can find an incredibly useful Weather Radars feature.

 Weather Radars is a modern weather parameter that shows precipitation forecast — rain, snow, sleet, hail, and others, but most often rain.
 It differs from the normal weather forecast in that it is an accurate forecast for a very short time, namely the next 10 minutes.

 Weather radars answer questions like "When exactly does the shower stop?", "Does that cloud really bring a downpour?", "Is it going to be rainy in two hours?" and similar, which can’t be answered by a normal weather forecast.
-The normal forecast is made for the day (and the next 3, 5, 10 days) and updates at top speed once per hour for regional models like HRRR for North America, but usually less frequently — once, twice, four or eight times a day.
+The normal forecast is made for the day (and the next 3, 5, and 10 days) and updates at top speed once per hour for regional models like HRRR for North America, but usually less frequently — once, twice, four, or eight times a day.

-The feature will be useful for all sailors who are more dependent on the weather and used to monitoring the atmosphere more often than the average outdoorsman on water and land.
+The feature will be useful for all sailors who are more dependent on the weather and used to monitor the atmosphere more often than the average outdoorsman on water and land.
 But also for anyone who is involved in active recreation or just traveling.

 1. Open the app and choose the Radars in the Weather Map Features Slider — a third icon from the top: